RENATOZANGER/Selenium-Lambda-Function-AWS/README.md

 ## Selenium Lambda Function

-This repository contains a Dockerfile and a Python script to create a Lambda function for web scraping using Selenium.
+This repository contains a Dockerfile and a Python script to create a Lambda function for web scraping using Selenium.This function uses Selenium to perform web scraping on the provided URL (`https://example.com/`)

 ### Dockerfile